rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 The most important edges
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can found what was the most important edges and nodes in your model for debugging (e.g. it helps you to understand 'leaky' events) or to find problem transitions in your app.
+You could find what was the most important edges and nodes in your model for debugging (e.g. it helps you to understand 'leaky' events) or to find problem transitions in your app.

 Edges: